 Least Common Multiple Worksheets

 Explore a wide range of word problems on applying GCF and LCM.
-Children in grade 6 and grade 7 read each scenario, identify whether it requires finding the GCF or LCM based on the keywords, and solve them.
+Children in 6th grade and 7th grade read each scenario, identify whether it requires finding the GCF or LCM based on the keywords, and solve them.